tact-lang/pitaya/docs/SPECIFICATION.md

 The key insight: stopping containers preserves their state.
 When resumed, instances continue from their last checkpoint.
 No work is lost, but shutdown is responsive.
 Users pressing Ctrl+C want immediate response, not graceful completion.

-Note: A future `--respect-finalize-on-shutdown` switch may preserve containers that would otherwise keep running; default behavior is to stop all.
+Note: The CLI flag `--respect-finalize-on-shutdown` preserves containers with `finalize=false` that would otherwise keep running; default behavior is to stop all.
+After a forced stop, standard retention timers apply (successful: 2h, failed: 24h) from the time of stop.

 **Container Stop vs Kill**: Containers are stopped, not killed: